 In our suiting, we choose to only tone down the thickness of the shoulder pads versus getting rid of them entirely.
-Shoulder pads do a lot of good things for a suit jacket and are central to creating that look of confidence and stature that so many of us want in our suiting.
+Shoulder pads do a lot of good things for a suit jacket.
+They are central to creating that look of confidence and stature that so many of us want in our suiting.
 And when you remove it, you introduce the potential for wrinkling on the shoulder; something especially evident with a fine cloth.

 Although many unstructured suits are summer weight, an unstructured coat can be made in any fabric.
 That can mean linen, cotton, bamboo, even a high Super Number woolen cloth.

-But because these jackets have a somewhat relaxed look to them, we recommend sticking to more casual fabrics, such as linen, cotton, or fabrics intended for sport coats.
+But because these jackets have a somewhat relaxed look to them, we recommend sticking to more casual fabrics.
+Such as linen, cotton, or fabrics intended for sport coats.
 Fabrics with pinstripe patterns or otherwise very refined woolens should be reserved for your dressy occasions, and they therefore look best in a structured style.

 Is an unstructured suit jacket right for you?